Edward Bullard: Early life

-During World War II, he was an experimental officer at HMS Vernon and worked on the development of degaussing techniques to protect shipping from magnetic mines.
+During World War II, he was an experimental officer at HMS Vernon of the Admiralty Mining Establishment with Francis Crick, Thomas Gaskell and Robert Boyd, working on the development of degaussing techniques to protect shipping from magnetic mines.

 Career

 Bullard held a chair at the University of Toronto from 1948 to 1950 and was head of the National Physical Laboratory between 1950 and 1955.
 He was knighted in the 1953 Coronation Honours List.
-He returned to Cambridge in 1955, first as an assistant in research, then as a Reader and finally to a chair created for him in 1964.
+He returned to Cambridge in 1955, first as an assistant in research, then as a reader and finally to a chair created for him in 1964.
 He was a founding fellow of Churchill College, Cambridge.

 Bullard became one of the most important geophysicists of his day.
 He also did studies of the ocean floor, even though he suffered from seasickness and could rarely take scientific trips on the ocean.
 He was important to dynamo theory, hence his most important work concerned the source of the Earth's magnetic field.
 He was often frustrated by efforts to increase geophysical interest at the University of Cambridge.
 In his career he won the Hughes Medal, the Vetlesen Prize and the Gold Medal of the Royal Astronomical Society.
 He was elected to the American Academy of Arts and Sciences in 1954.
 In 1965, he was awarded the Alexander Agassiz Medal from the National Academy of Sciences, of which he was a member, for his significant investigations of the earth from its surface to its core.
 He was elected to the American Philosophical Society in 1969.

 Then during the early 1960s Bullard and his associates used a computer to try to fit all of the continents together.
 Instead of using the shorelines, as other geophysicists had done, he used a depth of 914 meters (3000 ft) below sea level.
 This depth corresponds to about halfway between the shoreline and the ocean basins and represents the true edge of the continents.
 By doing this he discovered a near perfect fit among the continents put together.
 With this discovery he helped further the idea of a supercontinent that an earlier geophysicist, Alfred Wegener, had suggested calling Pangaea.
 It turned out a posteriori that a very similar result had been published thirty years earlier by the French geologist Boris Choubert, but this work published in French in a francophone journal of low international influence had remained virtually unknown.

 After retiring from Cambridge in 1974 he settled to a position at the University of California, San Diego.
 Bullard died in La Jolla, California, in 1980.
 His papers are held by the Churchill Archives Centre.